KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-musig.md

 The MuSig CryptoConditions (CC) module implements a new type of multi-signature functionality.
 MuSig allows a blockchain to process multi-signature transactions in a more data-efficient manner.
 MuSig also keeps private the number of signers partaking in a multi-signature transaction.

 This functionality is facilitated by MuSig's implementation of Schnorr Signature technology.
-Schnorr Signatures are a unique in that each signature is 64 bytes in size, regardless of the number of signers in a transaction.
+Schnorr Signatures are unique in that each signature is 64 bytes in size, regardless of the number of signers in a transaction.
 Also, a multi-signature Schnorr Signature can be processed in one verification.

 Schnorr Signatures differs from the existing multi-signature method (ECDSA), as the ECDSA method requires each signer of a transaction to be verified separately.
 Also, with the ECDSA method each set of signers must be collected into a final verification.
 The size of the ECDSA multi-signature transaction can vary according to the number of signers in the set, and this can disclose information that would otherwise be kept private.